Yhbv24/intro-project-4/README.md

 The goal of this project is to create a fake pizza restaurant.
 It will use a form to take the order, and allow the "customer" to customize the pizza and order it.

+## Get Started

+To open the file, either clone the GitHub repository at (https://github.com/Yhbv24/intro-project-4) or visit the GH-Pages site here: (https://yhbv24.github.io/intro-project-4/).

 ## Specifications

 1. Set up menu form with sections for crust style, pizza size, and topping selection.